- Integrated Learning-Living Communities

 ILLC Coordinator: Leanne Jablonski

-ILLC Faculty: Daniel Fouke, Viorel Paslaru, Rebecca Potter
+ILLC Faculty: Daniel Fouke, Viorel Paslaru, Leanne Jablonski, Laura Eloe

 Residence: Stuart Complex

-Shared Courses: PHL 103 (Introduction to Philosophy) Fall 2014 semester and an interdisciplinary First-Year Seminar during the Spring 2015 semester.
+Shared Courses: PHL 103 (Introduction to Philosophy) & REL 103 (Introduction to Religous and Theological Studies) Fall 2014 semester and an interdisciplinary First-Year Seminar during the Spring 2015 semester.

 Graduation Requirements: These courses meet graduation requirements.